-Being successful in college can depend on many things including staying healthy and getting healthy when sick or injured.
-We are here to help students do both of these things through our various medical services and wellness education/counseling programs We also have a lot of health information available in our self-care guide.
+Being successful in college can depend on many things including being well and getting well when sick or injured.
+We offer medical services and wellness education/counseling programs to help you do just that.

 - Thermometer (digital, not glass or mercury)

 - Salt (for salt water gargles for sore throats)

 - Aches/Pain/Fever Medicine, non-prescription analgesics work well for fever control and pain, including headache

 - Allergy Medication (if needed)

 - Diphenhydramine (Benadryl®) for itchy bug bites or allergy of many kinds

 - Always read labels carefully, particularly on multi-symptom medication to avoid “double-dosing.”

 - Take medication as directed on package.